sainikhith/sainikhith.github.io/_posts/2023-10-23-Image-Manipulation-With-Numpy.md

 ---
 ## make a stack!

-Now, we just stack our 3 different coloured arrays, one on top of the other!
+Now, we just stack our 3 different coloured arrays, one on top of the other to make a single stacked image, that an arty teenager might hang on their wall!
+We'll use the vertical stack function, vstack for that.

 ```ruby
 camaro_rainbow = np.vstack((red, green, blue))